hihuz/node-service-generator/README.md

 }
 ```

-### input-validator
+### validator

-The input-validator is the class performing input validation that cannot be performed directly by the swagger spec.
+The validator is the class performing input validation that cannot be performed directly by the swagger spec.
 Most notably this should be used for business logic validation requirements.

 It interacts with the data-provider which calls the different validation methods before attempting to perform write operations.